sakibjunaed/CityNav/README.md

 It uses the OpenStreetMap (OSM) database and API to retrieve geographical data, and displays graphics using the GTK toolkit and EZGL graphics package.

+This project was made for the ECE297 Software Design course at UofT.
+Source code is not available to uphold academic integrity

 # Main Features

 * Buttons to zoom in, out and to fit